IBSim/VirtualLab/docs/source/contributing.rst

 .. admonition:: Using a local Docker Repository

     Whilst DockerHub is free to use and a convenient solution it may not be the best solution for your situation.
-If privacy is your concern you could use an alternative registry like `singularity hub <https://singularityhub.github.io/>`_ or even `host your own <https://www.c-sharpcorner.com/article/setup-and-host-your-own-private-docker-registry/>`_.
+If privacy is your concern, you could use an alternative registry like `singularity hub <https://singularityhub.github.io/>`_ or even `host your own <https://www.c-sharpcorner.com/article/setup-and-host-your-own-private-docker-registry/>`_.

-    However, Say you are doing lots of testing and have a slow or limited internet connection.
+    However, suppose you are doing lots of testing and have a slow or limited internet connection.
 It's conceivable you may have to wait several minutes for uploading of your container to DockerHub only to re-download it through Apptainer.
 Fortunately, it is entirely possible to host a Docker registry on your local machine.
 Unfortunately, there are a number of caveats to consider:

     1. It's quite fiddly and unintuitive to actually set up.
     2. You are essentially doubling the amount of space needed to store docker images as you will have both a local and remote copy of the image to deal with.